schipp/matched_field_processing/README.md

 This repository acts as the development platform for this approach.

-A manuscript describing the method in detail is available as a pre-print at EarthArXiv (---) and submitted to Geophyiscal Journal International.
+A manuscript describing the method in detail is available as a pre-print at EarthArXiv [doi.org/10.31223/X5492H](https://doi.org/10.31223/X5492H) and submitted to Geophysical Journal International for peer review.
 A separate repository contains the information (what data was used, settings files, figure scripts) to reproduce the results we present in our manuscript: [seismology-hamburg/schippkus_hadziioannou_2022](https://github.com/seismology-hamburg/schippkus_hadziioannou_2022).

 ## TODO